Last Updated: Jan. 14, 2021

 All locations will have a defined entrance and exit to avoid cross flow of traffic as well as capacity restrictions.
 This will promote 6 feet of social distance between groups.
 Directional floor stickers and signage will also aid in the implementation of social distancing.
 Table-top signage at all dining locations will help encourage guests to sit with “cohort” groups, as well as signal if the tables have been properly sanitized or are waiting to be sanitized by a clean team member.
 All dining venues will also feature acrylic plexiglass barriers, as well as full-service stations to help prevent any contact between student/faculty/staff and Sodexo workers.

-Tulane University Dining Services has partnered with the mobile ordering app Grubhub, which will be implemented at all retail locations on campus to allow for contactless ordering and payment, as well as delivery pick-up stations.
+Tulane University Dining Services will continue to offer mobile ordering through the GrubHub app at all retail locations on campus to allow for contactless ordering and payment, as well as delivery pick-up stations.
+GrubHub will also be launched in spring semester for the Commons To-Go program.

-1834 Club, our faculty and staff dining room, will be converted into restaurant-style dining for Fall 2020.
-We have taken extra precautions to reduce seating capacity and discontinue buffet service.
-Guests will be greeted by a host who will take their order and serve them throughout the meal.
+1834 Club, our faculty and staff dining room, has been suspended until further notice as the space will be utilized for extra university classroom space.
 Catering will be providing limited services that will be determined by capacity.
 As we continue to open the university, we will be offering selections from our Grab ‘n’ Go menus.

 International graduate and professional students should connect with the Office of International Students and Scholars, the designated office on campus that provides immigration advising and support services to Tulane's international community.